spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 <br>

-As can be seen, there are 6,382,425 rows in this new dataframe.
+By doing so, there are 6,382,425 rows in this new dataframe.
 For the following analysis, one should remove the trips whose pickup/dropoff locations outside Chicago.
 In addition, one should clean the outliers that are with `0` (trip) seconds or `0` (trip) miles.

 <br>